Notes on Gravitational Physics: Metric and Covariant Derivative

 Given a vector $X^a$ at $P$, there is a unique geodesic (longitude line) through $P$ with tangent $X^a$.
 We map $X^a$ to the point $Q$ of the sphere at parameter distance $\lambda=1$ along the geodesic (longitude line) through $P$.
 This gives a 1-1 map as long as the distance $|\bm X|$ is less than half the circumference of the sphere.
 At the south pole, of course, all geodesics through $P$ meet.

-Here is the statement for spacetime (or any smooth manifold with a metric): In some finite neighborhood of a point $P$, geodesics from $P$ do not cross each other.
-Let $V_P$ be the space of vectors at $P$. {\crv The {\sl exponential map} is the map $V_P\rightarrow M$ that takes each vector $X^a$ at $P$ to the point $Q$ a parameter distance $\lambda=1$ along the geodesic through $P$ with tangent $X^a$.}\\
+Here is the statement for spacetime (or any smooth manifold with a metric): Every point $P$ has a finite neighborhood in which geodesics from $P$ do not cross each other.
+Let $T_PM$ be the space of vectors at $P$ (the tangent space introduced on p. \pageref{p:TM}). {\crv The {\sl exponential map} is the map $T_PM\rightarrow M$ that takes each vector $X^a$ at $P$ to the point $Q$ a parameter distance $\lambda=1$ along the geodesic through $P$ with tangent $X^a$.}

 {\sl Riemann normal coordinates}.\\ We can now use the exponential map for a curved space $M$ to construct a chart with with origin at $P$ in $M$, analogous to the chart $\{ x^i\}$ of $\mathbb R^n$ with origin at a point $P$ of $\mathbb R^n$.
 Let $\{\bm e_i\}$ be an orthonormal basis at $P\in M$.
 Any vector $x^a$ at $P$ is a sum of the basis vectors, $\bm x = x^i \bm e_i$.
 The components $x^i$ are the coordinates of the point $Q$ associated with $x^a$.
 That is: \\ \crv Each point $Q$ in a neighborhood of $P$ is joined to $P$ by a unique geodesic $c(\lambda)$, and the coordinates of $Q$ are $(x^1, \ldots, x^n)$, where $\bm x=x^i\bm e_i$ is the tangent to $c$ at $P$. \cb \\